TechGuideHub/100-days-python-course/day-02-setting-up-python.md

 - fix setup problems
 - verify that the project runs before adding more code

 Setup is normal engineering work.
-The more often you do it, the easier it becomes to recognize what is working and what needs attention.
+The more often you do it, the faster you recognize what is working and what needs attention.

 ## Recap